 Graduate Catalog

-Lewis & Clark offers an outstanding 13- to 14-month program leading to completion of a Master of Arts in Teaching (M.A.T.) degree with initial teaching license and one content-area endorsement.
+Lewis & Clark offers an outstanding 13- to 14-month program leading to completion of a Master of Arts in Teaching (MAT) degree and recommendation for an Oregon Preliminary Teaching License in one content-area endorsement.
 Our preservice program for new teachers emphasizes the following:

-- Dynamic learning environments that foster caring, community, equity, and inclusion and promote diverse perspectives.
+• Dynamic learning environments that foster caring, community, equity, and inclusion, and that promote diverse perspectives.

 Scholarships and Grants

 Various scholarships are available to preservice teacher education students.
-Information about the selection process for these funds is available online: www.lclark.edu/graduate/offices/admissions/paying_for_graduate_school/scholarships
+Information about the selection process for these funds is available on the graduate school's scholarship webpage.

-Students seeking a license to teach in Oregon who successfully complete, in good standing, any of the licensure options offered by Lewis & Clark as well as all state-required tests receive institutional recommendation to the Oregon Teacher Standards and Practices Commission (TSPC) for an Initial I Teaching License.
+Candidates seeking a license to teach in Oregon who successfully complete, in good standing, Lewis & Clark's Preliminary Teaching License program, including all state-required tests and performance assessments, receive institutional recommendation to the Oregon Teacher Standards and Practices Commission (TSPC) for the license.

 Applying for Licensure